MicrosoftDocs/win32/desktop-src/lwef/-search-2x-viewcontents.md

 ---
 title: ViewContents enumeration
-description: Used by IResultsViewer Contents to indicate or set how the current query return set is displayed. ms.assetid: 'aebcbcac-4c45-4097-91a1-5e00611c152c'
+description: Used by IResultsViewer Contents to indicate or set how the current query return set is displayed. ms.assetid: aebcbcac-4c45-4097-91a1-5e00611c152c
+keywords:
-keywords: ["ViewContents enumeration Legacy Windows Environment Features"]
+- ViewContents enumeration Legacy Windows Environment Features
 topic_type:
 - apiref
 api_name: